QuentinRa/blog.quentinra.dev/maths/graphs/_examples/coloring.md

 <div class="row row-cols-lg-2"><div>

-Use Welsh-Powell greedy algorithm and find the coloration for the following graph.
+Use the Welsh-Powell greedy algorithm and find the coloration for the following graph.
 Is it the optimal solution?

 ![Vertex coloring Greedy algorithm Example Graph](../_images/coloring/coloring1.png)